MostAwesomeDude/website/content/entries/highway-star.rst

 datetime: 2011-08-09 02:03:29
 ---

-I have a <a href="http://en.wikipedia.org/wiki/Chromebook">Chromebook</a>.
-Specifically, a Samsung Series 5, courtesy of <a
+I have a Chromebook_.
+Specifically, a Samsung Series 5, courtesy of Google_.
-    href="http://google.com/">Google</a>.
-It's pretty snazzy, but what's really great is that the "Chrome OS" which it comes with is actually a modified <a href="http://www.gentoo.org/">Gentoo Linux</a>.
+It's pretty snazzy, but what's really great is that the "Chrome OS" which it comes with is actually a modified `Gentoo Linux`_.
 Cool, right?
 Unfortunately, the Chromebook is a bit too hobbled for generic Gentoo usage, but I will outline the steps I have taken towards getting mine to a point where I'm happy with it.